brunotancredi/brunotancredi/README.md

 ### Miscellaneous
 I’m a hobby collector (photography, movies, guitar, …), but I’m bad at all of them 😄
-My other passions are my teams: Peñarol ⚽️ and Unión Atlética 🏀
+My other passions are, of course, my teams: Peñarol ⚽️ and Unión Atlética 🏀